xiaohui-zhangxh/vue-component-anywhere/README.md

 </script>
 ```

-VCA will automatically search DOMs which rel="vue", then mount Vue component which name is defined from role `hello` when page is loaded.
+VCA will automatically search DOMs which rel="vca", then mount Vue component which name is defined from role `hello` when page is loaded.

 ## References